What can I do?

 An estimated 1 in 4 homes served by PWSA are at risk of lead contamination following the corrosion control switch due to the presence of lead water service lines.
 Since PWSA admits they don’t know where all the lead lines are located, everyone must take precautions.

-The City’s current non-transparent, slow-walking approach to a solution for this crisis is unacceptable and dangerous to City residents.
 Currently, the City plans to take until 2023 to even identify the location of all lead lines.
-And because the City has not yet disclosed even those locations where it does know there are lead pipes, many Pittsburgh residents are playing a game of “Russian Roulette” with their health and that of their families.
+While this process continues, many Pittsburgh residents are playing a game of “Russian Roulette” with their health and that of their families.

 IRREVERSIBLE HEALTH EFFECTS